 Read More: How to find the date on your coupon inserts

-You can also find coupons in the magazines that you already read.
-You can find tear tabs or even coupons printed on an ad.
+Look through the pages of your favorite magazine.
+You can find inserts or coupons printed on the pages of an ad.
 So always look them over before you toss them!

 Make sure that you never full price for an magazine subscription!
 If you visit Discount Mags, you will see titles at very reasonable prices.
 Then, use the code PENNYPINCH and save another 20%!
 You should also check our daily magazine deals list – where we find a different discount every day of the week and make sure we pass the details along to you!